Wary EU welcomes progress in Brexit proposal, says big gaps remain

 Two weeks before a make-of-break summit of EU leaders on Oct.17-18, Johnson held a call with the bloc’s executive head, Jean-Claude Juncker, as his Brexit negotiator delivered his proposals to the EU hub Brussels.

-“President Juncker welcomed Prime Minister Johnson’s determination to advance the talks ahead of the October European Council and make progress toward a deal,” the Commission said in a statement afterwards.
+“President Juncker welcomed Prime Minister Johnson’s determination to advance the talks ahead of the October European Council and make progress towards a deal,” the Commission said in a statement afterwards.

 “He acknowledged the positive advances...
 However, the President also noted that there are still some problematic points that will need further work in the coming days.”